rpm-software-management/dnf/doc/command_ref.rst

 ``dnf history info [<spec>...]``
     Describe the given transactions.
-Each ``<spec>`` can be either a ``<transaction-spec>``, which specifies a transaction directly, or a ``<package-name-spec>``, which specifies a transaction by a package which it manipulated.
+Each ``<spec>`` can be either a ``<transaction-spec>``, which specifies a transaction directly, or a ``<transaction-spec>..<transaction-spec>``, which specifies a range of
+    transactions, or a ``<package-name-spec>``, which specifies a transaction by a package which it manipulated.
 When no transaction is specified describe what happened during the latest transaction.

 .. _history_redo_command-label: